skutnii/easyasync/README.md

 ## Usage tips

-This library is available as a CocoaPod named EasySwift.
+This library is available as a CocoaPod named EasyAsync.

 ### Promise